Specialist Deejay or Band ?

-- Secondly, unlike a band, which typically plays 2 or 3 sets with breaks in between them, I keep the continuing going and play straight through.
+- Secondly, unlike an old-fashioned wedding band, which typically plays 2 or 3 sets with breaks in between them, I keep the continuing going and play straight through.

 - Thirdly, bands often see themselves as the “Stars of the Show”… up on the stage for everyone to watch.
 In contrast, my entire focus for the whole day is you, your partner and your guests.

 - Finally, if space at the venue is tight, I can easily occupy a much smaller performance area than a band … yet my sound system and lightshow will more than adequately fill your entire room

 To make sure that there is going to be sufficient time for all your songs to be played, I would recommend, an evening request list of around 20-30 tracks.
 This is based on a 4-5 hour reception, of which about 2-3 hours (or possibly less ) will be dancing.
 This will allow time for roughly a 65-70% mix of your choices and a 30% mix of DJ and wedding guest request choices.

 Your goal is to find a knowledgeable gay wedding DJ that is “flexible” and understands your music priorities, while making sure all your guests have fun.
 That is the key to your reception’s overall success and to achieve this, there is no substitute for an individual DJ’s experience.